-Social protection explains most of the differences in total public expenditure across of spending on social protection (France, Denmark and Sweden), which were also those with the highest levels of total public expenditure, it amounted to over 20% of GDP.
-Conversely, it was below 10% of GDP in Estonia, Cyprus, Latvia and Romania and averaged under 14% of GDP in Cohesion countries as against over 18% in others.
-Expenditure per person in PPS terms in the former, however, rose from 47% of the EU average in 2002 to just over 50% in 2008 (Figure 2-7).
+Social protection accounted, on average, for around 39% of total public expenditure in the EU and over 18% of GDP in 2008.
+In the three Member States with the highest levels of spending on social protection (France, Denmark and Sweden), which were also those with the highest levels of total public expenditure, it amounted to over 20% of GDP.
+Conversely, it was below 10% of GDP in Estonia, Cyprus, Latvia and

+Romania and averaged under 14% of GDP in Cohesion countries as against over 18% in others.
+Expenditure per person in PPS terms in the former, however, rose from 47% of the EU average in 2002 to just over 50% in 2008 (Figure 2.7).